 Massaging the organs in the abdominal cavity

-The abdominal area contains the largest concentration of organs in the body: liver, spleen, pancreas, kidneys, stomach, intestines, and sexual organs.
+The abdominal area contains the largest concentration of organs in the body.
+It houses the liver, spleen, pancreas, kidneys, stomach, intestines, and reproductive organs.
 It goes without saying that those organs affect not just the belly area but the entire body.

 All those organs can be reached through abdominal massage.
 We can see the difference between belly massage and, let’s say working on the hamstrings, for example.

-Hamstrings massage clearly would not affect all the organs and the entire body in the same way as working on the abdomen does.
+A hamstrings massage would clearly not affect all the organs and the entire body in the same way as working on the abdomen does.

 How does massaging the abdomen reach the entire body?

 Let’s take it one step further.
 We can see how we can physically touch or impact the organs in the abdomen through massage.
 But eastern medicine recognizes energetic connections that relate certain points in the abdomen to other areas in the body, similar to reflexology.